The fragile nature of road transportation networks: Fragility indicator and implications

-To ensure fair comparison, certain criteria have to be met.
+To ensure fair comparison, certain criteria must be kept consistent.
 First, it is assumed that there is no base demand in the network.
 Second, when calculating TTS, the initial disruption vehicle accumulation $n'$ follows a uniform distribution ranging between $5\%$ and $95\%$ of the maximal accumulation $n_{\rm max}$.
 The interval for vehicle increment for this setting is $50$, so a total number of $180$ data points are sampled.
-It is worth highlighting that to calculate skewness, a sufficient number of samples is required to reach satisfactory accuracy, and the chosen number of samples is substantially above the minimal threshold based on some pre-experiments.
-Also note these conditions merely serve as a reference instead of strict requirements, meaning that a range between $10\%$ and $90\%$ may also be used for determining the skewness.
+It is worth highlighting that to calculate skewness, a sufficient number of samples is required to yield satisfactory accuracy, and our chosen number of samples is substantially above the threshold based on pre-experiments.
+Also note these conditions merely serve as a synchronized reference rather than strict requirements, meaning that a range between $10\%$ and $90\%$ may also be used for determining the skewness.
 However, a larger range renders the skewness of different networks more distinguishable.
-Once the experiment setup is established, the aim is then to approximate the estimated skewness of a given network, denoted as $\tilde{s}$, based on its MFD-related parameters and a proposed approximation function $\tilde{s}=f(a_f, a_w, m_{\rm max})$.
+Once the experiment setup is established, the aim is then to approximate the estimated skewness of a given network, denoted as $\tilde{s}$, based on its MFD-related parameters and a proposed approximation function $\tilde{s}=f_{\rm approx}(a_f, a_w, m_{\rm max})$.
+As per \cite{daganzo_cell_1994}, the backward wave travels several times slower than the free flow speed, so the FD is formulated with a wave speed $|w|\leq u_f$.
+We also adopt the same assumption $|a_w|\leq a_f$ for the development of the fragility indicator.
+In Fig. \ref{fig: heatmap}, we present the heatmaps of $s$ as a function of $|a_w|$ and $a_f$ for different values of $m_{\rm max}$.
+Both axes representing $a_f$ and $|a_w|$ begin from $1.2\cdot10^{-4}$ instead of $10^{-4}$ or even $0$, since with the maximal vehicle accumulation $n_{\rm max}=10000$, a gradient $a_f \leq\cdot10^{-4}$ will lead to exceedingly low $m_{\max}$.
+The contour lines are also illustrated to indicate multiple levels of skewness.
+Several patterns can be observed based on the contour lines, which represent an implicit function between skewness and the MFD-related parameters $|a_w|=f_{\rm approx}(a_f, m_{\rm max}, \tilde{s})$.